simonw/datasette-block-robots/README.md

 This will result in a `/robots.txt` that looks like this:

     User-agent: *
-    Disallow: /mydatabase
+    Disallow: /mydatabase/mytable

-You can also set the full contents of the `robots.txt` file using the `literal` configuration option.
+Alternatively you can set the full contents of the `robots.txt` file using the `literal` configuration option.
 Here's how to do that if you are using YAML rather than JSON and have a `metadata.yml` file:

 ```yaml
 plugins: